usf-portal/severan-database-project/docs/index.md

 `Add a caption with backtick quoting`

-Below is a way to make an image linkable
+*Complex* Below is a way to make an image linkable

 `[![alt text for clickable image](url or relative path to image)](url or relative path to destination)`